Roger of Lauria

 Roger of Lauria (c.
 1245 - 17 January 1305), was a Calabrian knight in service of the Aragonese as admiral of the Sicilian navy.
-He was probably the most successful and talented naval tactician of the Middle Ages.
+He has been described as one of the most successful and talented naval tactician of the Middle Ages.
 He is known as Ruggero or Ruggiero di Lauria in Italian and Roger de Llúria in Catalan.

 Biography

 Roger of Lauria was born at Lauria (or Scalea) in what is now southern Italy, the son of Richard of Lauria, Great Justiciar of the Kingdom of Sicily, and Donna Bella, a nurse of Constance of Sicily.
-His father had served under King Manfred of Sicily, a Hohenstaufen; when the last member of that family, Conradin of Swabia, was beheaded at Naples in 1268, he and his mother took refuge with other Ghibelline exiles at Barcelona, part of the Crown of Aragon.
+His father had served under King Manfred of Sicily, a Hohenstaufen; when the last member of that family, Conradin of Swabia, was beheaded at Naples in 1268.
+He and his mother took refuge with other Ghibelline exiles at Barcelona, capital of the Crown of Aragon.

 Naval career

-Later King Peter III of Aragon, who had married Constance of Hohenstaufen, made him knight together with Corrado Lancia, who was to be a comrade of Roger in many of his enterprises as well as brother-in-law.
-King Peter arranged a marriage between Roger and Corrado's sister Margherita in 1273.
-The marriage, Rogers first of two, produced offspring.
+Later, King Peter III of Aragon, who had married Constance of Hohenstaufen, made him a knight together with Corrado Lancia, who was to be a comrade of Roger in many of his enterprises as well as brother-in-law.
+King Peter arranged a marriage between Roger and Corrado's sister, Margherita, in 1273.
+The marriage, Rogers' first of two, produced offspring.
 In 1282, Roger was named commander of the Aragonese fleet, keeping this post under Peter's successors James II and Frederick III.

 Roger of Lauria commanded the Aragonese fleet during the campaign to capture Sicily from the Angevins after the Sicilian Vespers revolt in 1282, which made the Aragonese rulers of Sicily.
 He fought and won six naval galley battles in total.
 On 8 July 1283, he defeated the Angevins in the Grand Harbour at the Battle of Malta.
 On 5 June 1284, he defeated the Neapolitan fleet at the Battle of Castellammare and even captured the enemy commander, Charles of Salerno (the future Charles II of Naples).

 On 4 September 1285, during the Aragonese Crusade, he defeated the French near Barcelona at the Battle of Les Formigues, which destroyed for a long time the French naval power in the Mediterranean.
 Within days, he had landed and taken part in the Battle of the Col de Panissars.
 On 23 June 1287, he again defeated the Angevins near Naples at the Battle of the Counts, despite being outnumbered forty ships to eighty.
 After this victory, without any authorization from King James, he made a truce with the Neapolitans.
 Observers noted that this truce probably deprived the Aragonese-Sicilians of the victory also on the mainland.